Defend free speech and individual liberty online.

 YouTube deleted the video cops say is in the public interest.

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-Yonkers Police Department, in New York, has accused of censorship after the platform removed a video showing a violent incident of anti-Asian hate that they wanted to get out to the public.
+Yonkers Police Department, in New York, has accused YouTube of censorship after the platform removed a video showing a violent incident of anti-Asian hate that they wanted to get out to the public.

 The Yonkers police had uploaded a video showing a man violently attacking a 67-year-old Asian American woman.
 The video that the police posted shows the woman walking by an apartment building at about 6 pm on March 11.
 When she passed the building, a man called her “Asian bitch,” according to the police.